Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Experimental Setup

 The robot always starts at the same position: at the bottom left-hand corner of the maze.
 It is controlled via a Multi-Layer Perceptron (MLP) with weights and biases learned by the evolutionary process.
 The MLP is used to control the robot in a closed-loop manner for $T=2000$ time-steps.
 At each time-step, the MLP takes as input the five sensor measures of the robot; and outputs the velocities commands to send to its wheels.
 Each MLP has a single hidden layer of size 5.
 The fitness function penalises the energy consumption: $\perf = -\sum_{t=1}^{T} \| \vec u_t \|^2$, where $\vec u_t $ is the vector of the velocity commands at time-step $t$.

-The collected sensory data corresponds to a $64\times 64$ RGB image of the maze at the end of the episode (leading to a total of 4096 dimensions).
+The collected sensory data corresponds to a $64\times 64$ RGB image of the entire maze (including the robot) at the end of the episode; this leads to a total of 12,288 dimensions.
 For reference, the hand-coded BD $\bdtask$ corresponds to the final position $(x_T, y_T)$ of the robot.
 Thus, in the maze task, the sensory data $\obs$ and the hand-coded BD $\bdtask$ contain the same information: $\obs$ can be deduced from $\bdtask$ and inversely.